-Secondly, I think the unemployment situation in India is guite dire.
-India produces more than 10 million people who join the workforce every year and we are not creating enough jobs for them.
+Secondly, I think the unemployment situation in India is quite dire.
+India produces millions of people who join the workforce every year and we are not creating enough jobs for them.
 A demographics tailwind can become a significant headwind for India if the unemployment situation worsens.
 It is somewhat a ticking time bomb, so I am worried about that.
 However, looking at what has been happening recently in terms of pushing manufacturing activity and putting out the right reforms to do that, I'm hopeful - but that is a risk as well.